 In addition to the age classification process in accordance with the relevant law (the Children and Young Persons Protection Act – or “JuSchG”) the USK also provides classifications for online games and apps.
 This is realized using the IARC system (“International Age Rating Coalition”).
 USK age rating logos are available for all storefronts affiliated to this system.
-To this date, the licensed storefronts are: Google Play Store, Nintendo eShop, Microsoft Windows Store and Xbox Store.
+To this date, the licensed storefronts are: Google Play Store, Nintendo eShop, Microsoft Windows Store, Xbox Store and the Oculus Store.

 The respective classification of games and apps results from an IARC questionnaire that is being filled out by the developer.
 To guarantee a consistent quality the USK is constantly monitoring these classifications using procedure-specific means.